revenue-health/www.revenue.health/content/executive-team.md

 +++
-title = "Executive Team"
-description = "Executive Team" keywords = ["Executive Team","CEO","COO", "Director of IT"] breadcrumbs = ["Home","Team"]
-breadcrumbLinks = ["/","/"]
+title = "Executive Team - Revenue Acceleration LLC" metatitle ="Team - Home Healthcare Billing Companies | Revenue Acceleration LLC" description = "Manoj Navni execute the business with a efficient team and a  strategic plan to make best  results in healthcare administration and revenue cycle management." keywords = ["Executive Team","CEO","COO", "Director of IT"] breadcrumbs = ["Home","Team"] breadcrumbLinks = ["/","/"]
 +++

-# Meet the Team --
+## Meet the Team
 Our Executive Team brings together decades of experience in Revenue Cycle Management, Healthcare Administration, and Information Systems Engineering/Administration - to provide you with the best way to get paid!

 ### Manoj Navni - Chief Executive Officer